-Consultation on the draft Waste Action Plan 2019 has shown that there is strong support for improving strategic governance arrangements and a waste levy in Tasmania.
-In the Waste Action Plan, the Government committed to introducing a statewide waste levy by the end of 2021.
+Consultation on the draft Waste Action Plan 2019 showed that there is strong support for improving strategic governance arrangements and for introducing a waste levy in Tasmania.

 The money raised from the levy can then be invested back into waste management, and the Government intends to do so by creating the Tasmanian Waste and Resource Recovery Board (the Board) to manage the levy funds to promote better waste management in this state.
 Other costs associated with the levy system will also be funded from the levy.